 Treatment of Cold Urticaria depends on the symptoms, but usually over the counter pain relievers and creams can be used to lessen the pain and the itchiness.
 As the skin warms up, the welps usually will go away on its own.
 Antihistamines are also taken to lessen the swelling and symptoms.

 To prevent Cold Urticaria, many things can be done including protecting areas from the cold temperatures, taking medications such as daily allergy relief and pain reliever.
 If your doctor has prescribed any medication or cream, use that routinely.

 Cold Urticaria is common, especially during cold weather.
 It is important to know the symptoms, how to treat it and how to prevent it.
 Perri Dermatology can help you.
-Feel free to fill out our web form or contact our team today!
+Feel free to contact our team today!